mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter-2.4.md

 This parameter sets the maximum length of the certificate authority chain that will be accepted.
 Legal values are positive integers.
-This applies to SSL connection to master server that could be acivated either by writing options in master.ini or later via a _CHANGE MASTER TO_ command.
+This applies to SSL connection to master server that could be activated either by writing options in master.ini or later via a _CHANGE MASTER TO_ command.
 This parameter cannot be modified at runtime.
 The default verification depth is 9.